 By CDC’s definition, members of the same household, including roommates in a dorm, are considered a close contact of a known COVID-19 positive person, even if wearing masks.
 You should contact your local medical provider and arrange for a COVID-19 test.
-You should immediately quarantine at home.
+Unvaccinated individuals should immediately quarantine at home.
 The CDC recommends that fully vaccinated individuals test 3-5 days after the last exposure and strongly recommends wearing a mask until a COVID test is negative or for 14 days.
 Vaccinated individuals may refrain from quarantine if remaining asymptomatic.

 - We strongly encourage students, faculty and staff to voluntarily take a COVID-19 test within 48 hours of the end of the 10-day quarantine period (test to be administered between days 8 and 10).
 These tests are administered for free to the campus community by the UGA Health Center and Veterinary Diagnostic Laboratory.

 - If the test is negative, the individual may return to campus, but MUST continue to closely monitor for any new COVID-19 symptoms through 14 days.
-DawgCheck is the best method for monitoring these symptoms.
 If new symptoms occur, the individual must not come to campus and must seek further testing/evaluation.

 - If the test is positive at the end of the 10-day period, the individual must begin a 10-day isolation period from the date of the test.